 Ketill entered their barrack and closed the door behind himself.
 He had used the last two hours to console and pacify the surviving serfs with sweet dreams and convenient lies.
 But even though many serfs saw right through his words, nobody dared to speak up.
 Some feared Vandill’s overpowering body, but it was their desperate situation that made chasing dreams easier than confronting another gray morning.

-The young shook his head to chase those depressing thoughts away before he made his way to the fireplace in the middle.
+The youth shook his head to chase those depressing thoughts away before he made his way to the fireplace in the middle.
 He took his drenched tunic off and placed it over a wooden rack to let it dry.
 A few sticks and handful of shavings were enough to ignite the glowing firewood once more and soon after the dancing flames filled the bleak interior with some warmth.
 Hence he sat down on one of the big stones surrounding the fireplace, closed his eyes, and enjoyed peace.

 His hands moved over the smooth stone surface.
 Each sitting stone was polished by the thousands of times somebody had sat on them.
 Old memories surfaced in his mind.
 Only hardworking serfs earned the right to keep a stone, and he remembered his father’s proud face as he brought this same stone home.
 Each stone was a memento as their owners had passed away long ago.
 Ketill felt a lump in his throat as he realized how they would burn this place.
 He wouldn’t only leave his birth place but he would also leave behind the last tie to his late parents.